charliecalvert/JsObjects/README.md

 If on Linux, first do this so that you don't have to use sudo:

+    mkdir ~/npm
     npm config set prefix ~/npm

-Then add this to the bottom of your .bashrc:
+Then add this to the bottom of your .bashrc and restart or source bash:

     export PATH="$PATH:$HOME/npm/bin"

-To install express, karma, etc globally:
+You can now install express, karma, etc globally without using sudo:

     npm install -g karma-cli
     npm install -g grunt-cli